- COVID-19 Information

 Greater Copenhagen’s life sciences industry is world leading for R&D spending, clinical testing and drug development.

-Denmark is number two in the world for developing biotechnology and number one in Europe in number of clinical trials per capita, owing to a strong life science industry employing more than 40,000 people.
+Denmark is number one regarding biotech R&D and the number of clinical trials per capita in Europe, owing to a strong life science industry employing more than 47,000 people.

 - Leading researchers, clinicians and academics.